Max-ZGao/ECS189L-GameplayProgramming-Final-Project/README.md

 ﻿# GameplayProgramming-Final-Project

-# Game Project:
- Initial Plan
+# Game Project  Initial Plan
 # Core Concept

 ## Provide a synopsis for your game.